annaolenych/for-Ramp-up-plan/datadog_2.0/nginx_custom_check/README.md

+Certainly!
+Here’s a detailed `README.md` in English for your custom Datadog check Docker setup:

 # Nginx Status Check Docker

 This project provides a custom Datadog check that monitors the status of an Nginx page.
 The Docker container is set up to run this check in a Datadog environment.